kimsk/chia-concepts/notebooks/misc/tic-tac-toe/README.md

 )
 ```

-> We can create a next puzzle and calculate the puzzle hash.
+> We can also curry the curried puzzle to create a next puzzle and calculate its puzzle hash.

 ```lisp
 (create-new-coin